LittleGreenViper/LGV_MeetingServer/README.md

 - `organization_key`
   This is a string, with the organization that is assigned to this table row.

-- `language`
-    If specified, the language that the meeting information is provided in.
-This is an [ISO 639](https://www.loc.gov/standards/iso639-2/php/code_list.php) code.

 - `formats`
   This is an array of format objects.
 It may be empty.
 Each format object is a simple JSON object, containing the following: